fathonyfath/tired-stack/README.md

 The Tired Stack is comprised of the following key technologies:

-* **Bun**: A fast all-in-one JavaScript runtime, bundler, and package manager, used for running the development server, building assets, and managing dependencies.
+- **Bun**: A fast all-in-one JavaScript runtime, bundler, and package manager, used for running the development server, building assets, and managing dependencies.
-* **Elysia.js**: A fast, performant, and type-safe web framework for Bun, used for building the server-side application.
-* **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 It's configured with PostCSS for processing.
-* **PostCSS**: A tool for transforming CSS with JavaScript plugins, used for processing Tailwind CSS and other CSS imports.
+- **PostCSS**: A tool for transforming CSS with JavaScript plugins, used for processing Tailwind CSS and other CSS imports.
-* **Prettier**: A code formatter to ensure consistent code style across the project.
+- **Prettier**: A code formatter to ensure consistent code style across the project.
-* **KitaJS/HTML**: A JSX-like library for server-side HTML rendering
+- **KitaJS/HTML**: A JSX-like library for server-side HTML rendering
-* **DaisyUI**: A Tailwind CSS component library that provides pre-built UI components.
+- **DaisyUI**: A Tailwind CSS component library that provides pre-built UI components.
-* **Iconify**: A tool for easily adding SVG icons to your project, integrated with Tailwind CSS.
+- **Iconify**: A tool for easily adding SVG icons to your project, integrated with Tailwind CSS.
-* **SimpleBar**: A customizable scrollbar plugin, used to create custom scroll areas.
+- **SimpleBar**: A customizable scrollbar plugin, used to create custom scroll areas.

-While only Bun and Elysia are essential, other libraries are included to enhance basic web development.
+While only Bun are essential, other libraries are included to enhance basic web development.
 Additional tools like HTMX or Alpine.js can be integrated to address specific use cases.

 ## Getting Started